 The Foundation is one of the largest independent grant-makers in the UK.
 Their new strategy focuses on three aims: Improving Our Natural World; Tackling injustice to deliver A Fairer Future; and Nurturing Creative, Confident Communities.

 Supports projects with clear benefit to communities in Moray and the Highlands and Islands.
-They will fund projects that cover one or more of the following: Education and Training, Health, Care, Sport, Arts and Heritage, and Conservation and Environment.
+They will fund a huge variety of capital projects.